 Gibb River Road: additional insurance for rented 4wd needed?

-I honestly don't think there is any risk on the Gibb River Road or on any of the tracks you mention, provided you are reasonably careful.
+I don't think that is likely on the Gibb River Road or on any of the tracks you mention.
+Not saying it's impossible, just not likely at all provided you are reasonably careful.

 4WD vehicles do have a lot of clearance, so for something to reach the underbody it has to be pretty high.